tcampbe/NG421_Checkpoint_1/README.md

 ### `interfaces/itodo.ts`
 1. Add a new field `status` of type string.
-1. Add a new field `description` of type string.
+1. Add a new field `description` of type string that is optional.
 1. Add a new field `createdAt` of type Date.
+1. As soon as you add these, there will be compile errors.
+Fix them by assigning the default values: `{status:'Todo',createdAt:new Date()}`
 1. Use the interface in all places appropriate for TypeScript.

 ### `services/todo.service.ts`